TritonDataCenter/sdc-docker/docs/api/features/repos.md

 SDC-Docker supports the use of Docker images maintained in the following registries:

 - Docker Hub's public registry
 - Docker Hub's private registry
-    - Self-hosted v1 Docker registry
+- Self-hosted v1 and v2 Docker registry, including Docker Trusted Registry
 - quay.io v1 Docker registry
-    - jFrog Artifactory v1 Docker registry
+- jFrog Artifactory v1 and v2 Docker registry

 You can connect to multiple registries at the same time and pull images from them without having to switch from one to another.